xBFreEnergy/xBFreEnergy.github.io/docs/mmpbsa/running_mmpbsa.md

         [issue](https://github.com/Valdes-Tresanco-MS/gmx_MMPBSA/issues/26) to see the output.

     !!! warning
-        The nmode calculations require a considerable amount of RAM.
+        The PB/3D-RIMS/NMODE calculations require a considerable amount of RAM.
 Consider that the total amount of RAM will be:

         RAM~total~ = RAM~1_frame~ * NUM of Threads

         If it consumes all the RAM of the system it can cause crashes, instability or system shutdown!

-    !!! note
-        At a certain level, running RISM in parallel may actually hurt performance, since previous solutions are used as an initial guess for the next frame, hastening convergence.
-Running in parallel loses this advantage.
-Also, due to the overhead involved in which each thread is required to load every topology file when calculating energies, parallel scaling will begin to fall off as the number of threads reaches the number of frames.

 === "Serial version"
     This version is installed via pip as described above. `AMBERHOME` variable must be set, or it will quit with an error.